gzalo/gzalo.com/content/articles/sdl.en.md

 		}
 	}
 	of.close();
 	</code></pre>If we got outside the loop, it's because the app got closed, so we open the file "output.txt" as output, and we save the state of each cell.
-Finally we close the file.</p>
+Finally we close the file.

 	<p><pre><code>
 	SDL_Delay(100);
 	system("notepad output.txt");
 	</code></pre>We wait a while and we open the file with notepad.
-It's not a very elegant solution but it works correctly, and allows for a fast copy of the values of the pixels.</p>
+It's not a very elegant solution but it works correctly, and allows for a fast copy of the values of the pixels.
 <p><pre><code>
 	SDL_Quit();
 	return 0;
 }
-</code></pre>We let SDL free every piece of memory it's used, and we tell the operating system that the process finished correctly.</p>
+</code></pre>We let SDL free every piece of memory it's used, and we tell the operating system that the process finished correctly.
 <p>To compile the code in Windows, it's possible to use mingw directly, or an IDE such as CodeBlocks or Dev-Cpp.
-It's needed to install the SDL library (the -devel version, including the headers and lib files) and add "-lsdlmain -lsdl" to the compiler line, to include the libraries in the linking process.</p>
+It's needed to install the SDL library (the -devel version, including the headers and lib files) and add "-lsdlmain -lsdl" to the compiler line, to include the libraries in the linking process.

-<p><a href="/downloads/editorfonts.zip" >Download source code and executable</a></p>
+<p><a href="/downloads/editorfonts.zip" >Download source code and executable</a>